-where F is the force in N, A is the surface area of the magnet pole in m2, B is the magnetic flux density in Tesla and μ0 is the permeability of air.
+where F is the force in N, A is the surface area of the magnetic pole in m2, B is the magnetic flux density in Tesla and μ0 is the permeability of air.

 The second law of dynamics defines the force of gravity proportional to the mass m, therefore F = mg.
-From this it follows that the lifting mass m is given by:
+From this it follows that the lifting mass m is given by